Epidural: Wolf in Sheep’s Clothing| Updated: Mar 23, 2019

 Acupuncture – Applied before and even during labor, acupuncture can gently and effectively facilitate a healthy labor and delivery.
 According to a Cochrane Review, acupuncture and hypnosis meet evidence-based efficacy criteria for pain management in labor.

 Controlled Breathing/Meditation – Perhaps the most important tool for a new mother, learning to engage the relaxation response in pregnancy will help you to know what it feels like to be present to the labor experience, to go inward, quiet your mind, and release fear.
 Hypnobabies and hypnobirthing are well-regarded methodologies.
+If you are extremely anxious, breathing small amount of nitrous oxide mixed with oxygen can help.

 Diet – The physical experience of labor and delivery is best supported by stocking the shelves up front for a healthy hormonal response with minimization of inflammation and maximization of nutrient-density.
 Eat sustainable, organic meat, fish, eggs, veggies including root vegetables and squash, fruit, nuts, and seeds.
 Leverage the complexity of food-based information to promote optimal gene expression in that growing baby, and support a healthy delivery and postpartum experience.